alanbarr/CC3000_Host_Tester/README.md

 ## Notes
+The host's SPI clock shouldn't be operating at more than ~500 kHz otherwise there will likely be some false positives.
 This has been compiled using MSPGCC.
 Hopefully it should be easy to use with IAR or CSS.
 I think any likely error will be with functions setting bits in the status register, as I wasn't sure if there was a common function.